samcrudge/samcrudge/README.md

-# Hello, I'm [Your Name]!
+# Hello, I'm Sam Crudge!

-I'm a Cloud Solutions Architect who loves working with Terraform and Cyber-Security.
+I'm a Cloud Solutions Architect who loves working with Terraform and playing in the Cyber-Security sphere.
 Here's a little about what I do:

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Code-Terraform-informational?style=flat&logo=terraform&logoColor=white&color=2bbc8a)